SpEZiiL/makefile-template/README.md

 Compliant with **GNU** conventions, you can define the `DESTDIR` variable, to change the directory any files will be installed to.
 Setting it to `/tmp` will install any files to `/tmp/usr/local/...`.
-Just make sure that the subdirectories exist, the Makefile will not try to create them.
+The subdirectories do not need to exist, the Makefile will create them for you.

 Change where targets and headers are installed with the `prefix` and `exec_prefix` variables.
 By default, `prefix` will be `/usr/local` and